My blog reflects my thoughts on marketing. These are my views and do not reflect the views of my employer.

 My early career was in television design and production.
 I literally grew up at Charlex, a design and production company, producing some of the most artful and innovative television commercials and pioneering the use of complex blue and green screen effects.
 I count Alex Weil as a huge influence as well as Tibor Kalman.
 Tibor ran M&Co. (and was CD at Interview Magazine) and taught me what it really means to be a Creative Director.
 We produced his first moving media designs including a design prototype for Godfather III titles using a vacuuform machine.
 I produced complex, design-based television commercials with RGA and learned a tremendous amount from Robert Greenberg and, at that time, Executive Producer Andy Arkin.

 I graduated from the University of Pennsylvania with a Bachelor of Arts in European history and spent a lot of time at the Annenberg School of Communications.I loved Philly and worked at an innovative, post-punk restaurant - the Knave of Hearts - on South Street.

 - I served on the board as past president of the Word of Mouth Marketing Association (WOMMA)

 - I currently serve on the Advisory Panel for Social Media Today

 - I served on the advisory board to PBS Engage at PBS.org

-I am an adjunct professor at Johns Hopkins University where I teach graduate courses in Digital InfluenceSpeaking
+I served as adjunct professor at Johns Hopkins University where I taught graduate courses in Digital Influence.

-I routinely speak on social media, digital marketing, word of mouth marketing, public relations and advertising.
-My expertise is from practice and applying new marketing to client work.
-You can find our more about my speaking topics and experience here.
+I routinely speak on digital marketing, social media, word of mouth marketing, public relations and advertising.
+My expertise is from practice and applying new marketing to real work.